-Preliminary studies have been published evaluating CLE for diagnosing a variety of conditions including lung cancer, (17) bladder cancer, (18, 19) gastric cancer, (20-23) and bile duct malignancies.
-(24) There are insufficient studies to determine the accuracy of CLE for these applications and their potential role in clinical care in the United States.
+Preliminary studies have been published evaluating CLE for diagnosing a variety of conditions including lung cancer, (18,19) bladder cancer, (20,21) head and neck cancer, (22) esophageal cancer, (23) gastric cancer, (24-28) and bile duct malignancies.29 These studies are insufficient to determine the accuracy of CLE and its potential role in clinical care for these applications in the United States.

-Confocal laser endomicroscopy (CLE) is a device that allows in vivo microscopic imaging of cells during endoscopy.
-For patients undergoing screening or surveillance colonoscopy, multiple studies have evaluated the diagnostic accuracy of CLE.
-While the reported sensitivity and specificity in these studies is high, it may not be sufficiently high to replace biopsy/polypectomy and histolopathologic analysis.
+For patients undergoing screening or surveillance colonoscopy, multiple studies have evaluated the diagnostic accuracy of confocal laser endomicroscopy (CLE).
+While the reported sensitivity and specificity in these studies is high, it may not be sufficiently high to replace biopsy/polypectomy and histopathologic analysis.
 Therefore, this evidence is not sufficient to conclude that CLE improves outcomes when used as an adjunct to colonoscopy.

-Several studies have evaluated CLE for identifying areas of dysplasia and targeting biopsies in patients undergoing surveillance for Barrett esophagus.
+Several studies have evaluated CLE for identifying areas of dysplasia and targeting biopsies in patients undergoing surveillance for Barrett esophagus (BE).
 Evidence from RCTs supports that CLE is more sensitive than white-light endoscopy for identifying areas of dysplasia.
-However, this evidence is insufficient to determine the impact of this technology on health outcomes in this population, particularly outside of the research setting.
-National guidelines continue to recommend 4-quadrant random biopsies for patients with Barrett esophagus undergoing surveillance.
+However, a 2014 meta-analysis found that the pooled sensitivity, specificity and negative predictive value of available studies is not sufficiently high to replace the standard surveillance protocol.
+National guidelines continue to recommend 4-quadrant random biopsies for patients with BE undergoing surveillance.
 There are less data on the use of CLE in non-gastrointestinal conditions such as lung or bladder cancer.
 Thus, use of CLE with endoscopy is considered investigational for all indications.

 Practice Guidelines and Position Statements